-If you go out-of-network, your individual deductible increases to \$3,000, and your coinsurance doubles to 40%.
-Not only that, your plan does not apply out-of-network expenses to your in-network deductible.
+If you go out-of-network, your individual deductible increases to \$3,300, and your coinsurance doubles to 40%.
+Not only that, your plan doesn't apply out-of-network expenses to your in-network deductible.
 You may also have to pay the difference between your plan's allowable rate for the service and the amount of your out-of-network hospital or doctor bills.

 That's why it pays to compare costs of health care services and make an informed decision.
-Log in to BAMSM to use the Provider Finder tool to find in-network providers and the Cost Estimator tool to compare the costs for different services.
+Log in to Blue Access for Members^{18SM} to use the Provider Finder tool to find in-network providers and the Cost Estimator tool to compare the costs for different services.

-Table 2.
-Your Health Plan in Action Deductible Coinsurance Maximum Out-Of-Pocket \$1,600 for individual coverage (in-network) You pay 20% (in-network) \$5,650 for individual coverage (in-network) or \$11,300 for family coverage (in-network) When you go to an in-network doctor or get a prescription drug, you pay the full cost of the service or prescription drug until your covered medical costs reach \$1,600 (or \$3,200 if you cover your family).
-Once you pay \$1,600 (or \$3,200 if you cover your family) for in-network medical and pharmacy costs, your health plan starts to pay 80% of the costs.
+Table 3.
+Your Health Plan in Action Deductible Coinsurance Maximum Out-Of-Pocket \$1,650 for individual coverage (in-network) You pay 20% (in-network) after you meet your deductible \$5,650 for individual coverage (in-network) or \$11,300 for family coverage (in-network) When you go to an in-network doctor or get a prescription drug, you pay the full cost of the service or prescription drug until your covered medical costs reach \$1,650 (or \$3,300 if you cover your family).
+Once you pay \$1,650 (or \$3,300 if you cover your family) for in-network medical and pharmacy costs, your health plan pays 80% of the costs.
 You pay only 20% of your expenses.
 Once you pay \$5,650 (or \$11,300 if you cover your family) toward deductibles and coinsurance out of your pocket, the plan pays 100% of your costs for the rest of the calendar year.
 Example: You visit an allergist, and the negotiated rate is \$150.
 You pay in full, and your plan subtracts that amount from your deductible.
 Example: You visit the same allergist after you meet your deductible.
 You pay 20% of the cost of the visit, or \$30.
 Your TRS-Care plan pays the rest.
 Example: The allergist says you need outpatient sinus surgery, which costs \$30,000.
-You already met your \$1,600 individual deductible, which counts toward your maximum out-of-pocket.
-At this point, you pay the remaining \$4,050 to meet your maximum out-of-pocket of \$5,650, at which point your plan begins to pay 100%.
-Visit cost: \$150 Visit cost: \$150 Surgery cost: \$30,000 You pay: \$150 You pay: \$30 You pay: \$4,050 to meet your maximum out-of-pocket.
-Your remaining deductible: \$1,350 Your plan applies this amount toward your maximum out-of-pocket.
+You already met your \$1,650 individual deductible, which counts toward your maximum out-of-pocket.
+At this point, you pay the remaining \$4,000 to meet your maximum out-of-pocket of \$5,650, at which point your plan begins to pay 100%.
+Visit cost: \$150 Visit cost: \$150 Surgery cost: \$30,000 You pay: \$150 You pay: \$30 You pay: \$4,000 to meet your maximum out-of-pocket.
+Your remaining deductible: \$1,500 t pays to stay in-network Your plan applies this amount toward your maximum out-of-pocket.
 The plan pays the rest.